davibc90/cloudwalk_agents_swarm_challenge/README.md

 - Consists in testing the summarization functionality, observing the conversation history and the summary after a certain number of messages.
 The old chat history should be deleted after the summarization process and the summary should be added to the conversation history, preserving the conversation context and keeping the very last messages (default last 4 messages).

 **Date/Time Context Test**
-- Consists in testing if the swarm knows the current date and time
+- Consists in testing if the agents swarm knows the current date and time

 **Further Tests**
 - Trace and analyze inputs and outputs of the graph in many different scenarios using evals solutions, such as LangSmith Studio